The extent of intergalactic metal enrichment from galactic winds during the Cosmic Dawn: Wind-driven bubbles

 Furthermore, if the velocity of the wind slows down to the Universe’s expansion speed at $z=z_f$ and corresponding radius $R=R_f$, it will simply expand with the usual Hubble flow.
 If this condition occurs, we therefore set the comoving size to a constant.

 We initialize each wind at the redshift $z_{\rm init}$ the halo passes the relevant threshold to form stars.
 We assume that it instantly transforms a fraction $f_\star$ (evaluated at $z_{\rm init}$ and this threshold mass) into stars.
 We assume for simplicity that the wind begins at the halo's virial radius.
+This is reasonable because high-$z$ galaxies are compact, and the delay between SNe explosions and their winds reaching the virial radius is short ($\lesssim$ 10 \% of the Hubble time even if winds travelled at the circular velocity of the halo -- in our model the winds begin at much higher velocities.)
 We then distribute the energy released by the initial wave of supernovae equally between the hot interior (whose pressure drives the expansion) and the kinetic energy of the shell itself.
 Finally, we set the shell properties by demanding that it begins at the halo's escape velocity, unless the corresponding mass would exceed the halo's non-stellar baryonic mass.
-We have verified that these assumptions do not affect the resulting radii of the winds by more than $\sim 25\%$.
+By running models across many choices for these parameters, we have verified that these assumptions do not affect the resulting radii of the winds by more than $\sim 25\%$.